markhudsonn/csc2034-wordle-project/report/log.md

 Implemented hard guess to frontend, this makes post request to hard guess endpoint

+My original hard guess implementation allowed greens to be anywhere in the word.
+I changed this to only allow greens to be in the same position as the original guess.
+This is because the user could guess a word with a green letter in the wrong position and then use hard guess to find the correct position of the green letter.
+This would be cheating.

 EXTRA IDEAS:

 Could reduce code duplication by making process_guess for hard guess and normal guess